jmohammadmirza/CodePik/README.md

-# HackerRank
+# Solution
-Solution to Hacker Rank
+Solution solved by me !